allen-2014/subtitle-tool/README.md

 want to merge exactly, this program hava to use and uses the begin time of subtitle, not the end time of it.
 ## PS2
-time bias of two subtitle begin time which belongs to different file each other, can be the base time bias of two begin time.That's meaning every begin time of each two matching subtitles int two files has the same time bias theoretically,but actually not, they may have some little(or big) difference each other,so how to compute the base time bias reasonably. this program use the following solution:
+time bias of two begin time of subtitle which belongs to different srt files, can be the base time bias of the left begin time.That's meaning each two begin times corresponding the same subtitle in two files has the same time bias theoretically(if srt files are faultless), but actually not, they may have some little(or big) difference each other,so how to compute the base time bias reasonably is a problem. this program use the following solution:

 step 1:time_biase_list = [time_bias1,time_bias2,time_bias3,time_bias4,time_bias5]